Zom-B: Adaptation

 In May 2019, Zom-B was optioned for a ten-part television series adaptation by London-based production company The Electric Shadow Company.
 In March 2020, it was announced that The Electric Shadow Company had partnered with Slam Films in developing the series.
 In March 2021, Susan E. Connolly was announced to be attached as the lead writer on the project, with The Electric Shadow Company releasing a teaser image depicting a blood-spattered B Smith opposite her best friend Vinyl to their website.

 In December 2022, Darren O'Shaughnessy confirmed that while the series' television pilot script "didn't get any takers in the UK", that it was still in active development in "a different part of the world" as a non-English language series.
+In January 2024, O'Shaughnessy announced that the adaptation was "no longer under option" following an unsuccessful succession of pitches in Finland.